rfaria/rfaria/README.md

 - <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="20" height="20"/> Hi, I’m Rodrigo Candido Faria.
 - 👨‍💼 I've been working with Data Science and Machine Learning since 2011.
 - 📚 I have a BSc in Applied Mathematics and a MSc in Statistics, both from the University of Sao Paulo.
-- 🏢 I worked for companies like Deloitte and Accenture.
-Now I freelance as an independent consultant.
+- 🏢 I worked for companies like Deloitte and Accenture. <!--Now I freelance as an independent consultant.-->
 - 👨‍🏫 I have also worked as a research assistant for the London School of Economics and Columbia University.
 - 🌱 I’m currently practicing general software engineering skills.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/rodrigocfaria/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?logo=linkedin&logoColor=white" align="center"/></a>